xrstf/rudi/docs/language.md

 ### Global Document Access

-Otto programs are meant to transform a document (usually an `Object`).
+Rudi programs are meant to transform a document (usually an `Object`).
 To make it easy to access the document and sub fields within, path expressions can be used just like with variables:

 Suppose a JSON document like